vnete/vnete-js/CONTRIBUTING.md

 Sometimes, you're fixing a bug in a downstream project, in which case you want an entry in that project's changelog.
 You can do that too:

-*Fix another herding bug*
+_Fix another herding bug_

 ```
 Notes: Fix a bug where the `herd()` function would only work on Tuesdays
 element-web notes: Fix a bug where the 'Herd' button only worked on Tuesdays
 ```

-This example is for Element Web.
+This example is for Vnete Web.
 You can specify:

- * matrix-react-sdk
+-   matrix-react-sdk
- * element-web
+-   element-web
- * element-desktop
+-   element-desktop

 If your PR introduces a breaking change, use the `Notes` section in the same way, additionally adding the `X-Breaking-Change` label (see below).
 There's no need